IHE/RAD.IRA/input/pagecontent/rad-x3.md

 The Manager shall receive and validate the request.

 Per FHIRcast, this `report` context will become the current context in this reporting session.

+If the `report`, `patient` and `study` contexts in the request match an existing report context and the report context has not been terminated, then the Manager shall update the existing report context and set it to be the current context.

+> Note: In other words, the Manager brings the existing report context forward to become the new current context, rather than maintaining two separate opened report contexts with the same `report`, `patient` and `study` contexts.

 #### 2:3.X3.4.2 Open Report Context Response Message